 \section{Abstract}

-Geometry problem solving (GPS) is a challenging mathematical reasoning task requiring multi-modal understanding, fusion and reasoning.
-Existing neural solvers take GPS as a vision-language task but be short in the representation of geometry diagrams which carry rich and complex layout information.
-In this paper, we propose a layout-aware neural solver named LANS, integrated with two new modules: multimodal layout-aware pre-trained language model (MLA-PLM) and layout-aware fusion attention (LA-FA).
-MLA-PLM adopts structural and semantic pre-training (SSP) to implement global relationship modeling, and point matching pre-training (PMP) to achieve alignment between visual points and textual points.
+Geometry problem solving (GPS) is a challenging mathematical reasoning task requiring multi-modal understanding, fusion, and reasoning.
+Existing neural solvers take GPS as a vision-language task but are short in the representation of geometry diagrams that carry rich and complex layout information.
+In this paper, we propose a layout-aware neural solver named LANS, integrated with two new modules: multimodal layout-aware pre-trained language module (MLA-PLM) and layout-aware fusion attention (LA-FA).
+MLA-PLM adopts structural-semantic pre-training (SSP) to implement global relationship modeling, and point-match pre-training (PMP) to achieve alignment between visual points and textual points.
 LA-FA employs a layout-aware attention mask to realize point-guided cross-modal fusion for further boosting layout awareness of LANS.
-Extensive experiments on datasets Geometry3K and PGPS9K validate the effectiveness of the layout-aware modules and superior problem solving performance of our LANS solver, over existing symbolic solvers and neural solvers.
-The code will make public available soon.
+Extensive experiments on datasets Geometry3K and PGPS9K validate the effectiveness of the layout-aware modules and superior problem-solving performance of our LANS solver, over existing symbolic and neural solvers.
+The code will be made public available soon.